jacklinke/cfps/current_topics/home_on_the_range.md

 ## Objectives

 Audience members will learn why ranges are more useful than distinct start and end values, will become familiar with range-based terminology, will have the opportunity to see a number of approaches to using and querying with ranges, and will have resources for further reading and learning.
+These resources will include a link to a GitHub repository containing all of the examples from the tutorial.

 ## Outline